I’m going to tell you a little secret: starting a creative business doesn’t require any legal paperwork.

 **Important LLC/corporation note: If your LLC/corporation hasn’t filed a DBA/FBN for a brand/division/project then you aren’t doing business as your LLC but as you!
 (Meaning, your LLC status means nothing for that brand.)
 So filing for a DBA/FBN is critical if you want your LLC status for that part of your business.

-How do you get a FBN/DBA statement?
+How do you get an FBN/DBA statement?

 Often you apply for your FBN/DBA in the same place as you apply for your business license.